savannahvel/accessibility_module_1_challenge/README.md

 ## Description

-Goal was to make demonstrate knowledge of accessibility and refactoring.
+Goal was to demonstrate knowledge of accessibility and refactoring.

 Issues covered in this project:
 - Adding alt tags to images